eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- DBT
 	- Scio
 	- Storm
++ Software Engineer - Data Engineering (ML Platform)
+	- Are you prepared to join the X team and help build the ultimate real-time information-sharing app, revolutionizing how people connect?
+At X, we're on a mission to become a trusted global digital public square, committed to minimal censorship within legal boundaries.
+Our goal is to empower every user to freely create and share ideas, fostering open public discourse without barriers.
+Join us in shaping this thrilling journey where your contribution will be invaluable to our success!
+	- Base Salary Range: $127,000 to $297,000 USD
+	- X serves our community of users and customers by working tirelessly to preserve free expression and choice, create limitless interactivity, and build a marketplace that enables the economic success of all its participants.
+	- The Data Engineering team plays a pivotal role in our organization.
+We are responsible for crafting robust and highly efficient data pipelines that serve a wide range of stakeholders, including our end-users and internal teams such as Product, AI, Marketing, Ads, and Sales.
+Additionally, we develop essential tools and libraries that cater to various use cases across X. Our work extends beyond data-centric solutions, encompassing non-data-related challenges, ultimately maximizing the potential of data for the benefit of our diverse user base.
+	- What you’ll do: As a data engineer at X, you will be able to work with large scale data and make sense out of it.
+You will need to do the actual work, and also work with team members to design, code, ship new projects and also maintain the pipelines afterwards.
+You will need to adapt to different toolings, infrastructures, and environments quickly and adjust the solution accordingly.
+You will need to make sure the data product being offered is accurate, reliable and easy to deal with.
+	- Who You Are: We are looking for dedicated engineers to join us.
+You should have a strong desire to learn the new stacks and ship impactful projects.
+You will have exposure to solving large scale problems and comfortable doing incremental quality work while building brand new systems to enable future quality improvements.
+Capable of interpreting product requirements into engineering implementation plans.
+Effectively communicate with different groups (AI, product, marketing/sales and engineering).
+You are good at coding, data pipeline toolings and distributed systems.
+	- Willingness to relocate to SF Office and work onsite 5 days per week
+	- Extremely committed
+	- Coding in Scala/Java, Python, Rust
+	- Knowledge of Spark/Kafka/Flink/SQL and RMDBs/NoSQL
+	- Distributed systems and Data Pipeline building experience
+	- Willing to learn and work in a fast paced environment
+	- In compliance with federal law, all offers are subject to verification of identity and eligibility to work in the US, and completion of the required employment eligibility verification form.
 + skill set:
 	- Minimum of 3+ years experience implementing large-scale production systems
 	- Experience with Java or Scala build systems: maven, ant, sbt